Martinelli’s ‘moment of magic’ earns Arsenal a draw with Manchester City

 “[It’s] so difficult when you’re not effective or high pressing and you’re not effective in build-up.”

-He added: “I think the result is fair.
+He added, “I think the result is fair.
 But in general, Arsenal were better.”

 Elsewhere in the Premier League on Sunday, Aston Villa ended their goal drought but still could not beat 10-man Sunderland in a 1-1 draw.

-Matty Cash blasted a swerving shot from 25 metres (27 yards) that Sunderland goalkeeper Robin Roefs could only parry into his own net in the 67th minute, giving Villa their first goal after five games in the league.
+Matty Cash blasted a swerving shot from 25 metres (82 feet) that Sunderland goalkeeper Robin Roefs could only parry into his own net in the 67th minute, giving Villa their first goal after five games in the league.

 However, Sunderland – playing with 10 men from the 33rd minute after Reinildo’s red card for kicking out at Cash – equalised in the 75th minute through Wilson Isidor to leave Villa without a victory and third from bottom.